Kinciorska/pokedex-chatbot/README.md

-# RasaPokedex Chatbot
+# Pokedex Chatbot

 ## Overview

-RasaPokedex is an innovative chatbot built using the Rasa framework, designed to emulate the functionality of a Pokedex from the popular Pokemon series.
+Pokedex is an innovative chatbot built using the Rasa framework, designed to emulate the functionality of a Pokedex from the popular Pokemon series.
 The chatbot provides an interactive and dynamic user experience by allowing users to input questions related to Pokemon and receive detailed information about them.

 ## Features